Advanced Productivity Technique: Dynamic Checklist

 Dynamic Checklist: My Old Friend

-The process of using a dynamic checklist is as follows: the user completes static items and then encounters a point that requires adding new items to the same checklist.
-These new tasks don’t necessarily have to be appended at the end.
+The process of using a dynamic checklist is as follows: the user completes static checklist items and then encounters a point that requires to describe new items to the same checklist.
+These new tasks don't necessarily have to be appended at the end.
 For instance, in my software development example, I added them mid-checklist.

 Let’s define this checklist type: